ixt/I-am-awake-I-am-alive-I-am-orange/README.md

 # I am awake
 # I am alive
-# I am not doing too great this morning
+# I am gonna make it through this week if it kills me